A selfie dedicated restaurant in Phuket

 Around the lake, a set of traditional Thai wooden houses with pointy roofs add a beautiful red touch to the photos, quite a striking background when the sky is blue.
 A long pier allows the selfie ‘models’ to walk away from the busy restaurant and pretend to be in a local village.
 The resulting photos are beautiful, but the reality behind the photographer is little different, as it often is on Instagram: there can be a queue to stand on that pier waiting for their turn!
 While it looks peaceful on the foreground, there is a little crowd of people eating and playing with their phones behind each photographer.

-If you want to take a couple of unique and unforgettable photos of yourselves, Ma Doo Bua offers 2 photo options that you can’t do by yourselves.
+If you want to take a couple of unique and unforgettable photos of yourselves, Ma Doo Bua offers two photo options that you can’t do by yourselves.
 A drone photo of you lying down in that wooden Thai boat, and a picture of you standing in the middle of a floating leave.
-The drone photo starts at 500 baht for 1 person, 800 for 2, 1,000 baht for 3 and 1,200 baht for 4 persons.
+The drone photo starts at 500 baht for one person, 800 for 2, 1,000 baht for 3 and 1,200 baht for four persons.
 Standing on a leave costs 350 baht.

-The restaurant is divided into three areas: the indoor room with air-cond, an outdoor covered area with tables and chairs, and an outdoor terrace where customers sit on cushions around low tables, which is quite nice.
+The restaurant consists of three areas: the indoor room with air-cond, an outdoor covered area with tables and chairs, and an outdoor terrace where customers sit on cushions around low tables, which is quite lovely.

 The restaurant serves good Thai food.
-Obviously, people’s main motivation to visit Ma Doo Bua is first for the photo playground, and enjoying the food keep themselves busy before and after their photoshoot.
-The food is Thai and quite local since the target clientele is mostly based in Phuket, at least for the first year, as the novelty has a rather short life span nowadays.
+People’s main motivation to visit Ma Doo Bua is first for the photo playground, and enjoying the food keep themselves busy before and after their photoshoot.
+The food is Thai and often local since the target clientele is mainly based in Phuket, at least for the first year, as the novelty has a relatively short life span nowadays.

-Just to give you a range, a local beers Singha or Chang cost 85 baht, Heineken 95 baht, Stella Artois 195, Beer Lao Dark 195.
+To give you a range, a local beers Singha or Chang cost 85 baht, Heineken 95 baht, Stella Artois 195, Beer Lao Dark 195.
 Wine comes in bottles starting at 1,290 baht, carafes 550 baht, or glass 220 baht.
 Prices already include tax and service charges.
-We didn’t write down so much this time so we’ll have to come back.
+We didn’t write down so much this time, so we’ll have to come back.

-Ma Doo Bua can get really busy on weekends, especially on Sunday afternoons.
-We had to wait half an hour to get a table as there were 7 people waiting in front of us!
+Ma Doo Bua can get busy on weekends, especially on Sunday afternoons.
+We had to wait half an hour to get a table as seven people were waiting in front of us!
 As mentioned earlier, this is the ‘novelty’ phase, but once locals got their pretty selfies posted, they might not visit a second time.
 It is indeed a great background for that romantic tropical photo you want to post on your Instagram account.
 Just try to come on weekdays and remember, it’s quite far from Patong and Kata beaches.

 More photos of Ma Doo Bua